choweth/choweth/README.md

 -->

 # Hello!
 My Name is Clayton Howeth
-I've been working at Vestwell for 5.5 years with my current title being Sr Manager, SDET/QA Automation.
+I've been working at Vestwell for 6 years with my current title being Sr Manager, Developer Experience (DevEx).
 Currently living in the Dallas, TX area.
 I graduated with a B.S. in Computer Science and a specialty in Computer Engineering from Colorado School of Mines in 2018.

 ## Skills:
 * Automated Testing